Competitor & Pilot Information

 3. National STOL Officials will make all class determinations, which are final.

-Any FAA certificated Single engine aircraft models as determined by gross weight over 3,600 lbs, Twin Engine Aircraft, or other aircraft that are not covered by the classes below.
+Any FAA certificated Single engine aircraft models as determined by gross weight over and including 5,801 lbs, Twin Engine Aircraft, or other aircraft that are not covered by the classes below.

 The Rookie class is an optional, relaxed class for all aircraft models and types (as long as they fit into a traditional standard class, i.e., no helicopters or twins) for new competitors.
 Rules in the rookie class are slightly relaxed and additional support is available.
 However, pilots in this class must practice during the scheduled practice day ahead of the competition, as well as participate in the new competitor safety briefing.